Plan

 At this point in processing a specific change request, you’re dependent upon the project manager signaling the "go ahead".
 They'll do this by confirming they've completed the action plan:

-- The high level Work Breakdown Structure defines the approach to be taken to deliver the requirements for the "change".
+- The high level Work Breakdown Structure defines the approach to take to deliver the requirements for the change.

 It’s complete when the status is Being implemented. - The multiple detailed Implementation plans define how the individual commitment types deliver the approved requirements.